vikashpatel0207/ATM-Management-System/README.md

 # ATM Management System (C++)

-A simple console-based ATM simulation program written in C++.
+This is a simple ATM program made in C++.

-This project demonstrates:
-- File handling
-- Structures
-- Functions
-- Basic authentication
-- Data persistence using text files

----

-## Features
+## What this program can do

-✔ Login using account number & PIN
+- Login using account number & PIN
-✔ Masked PIN input (****)
-✔ Withdraw money
+- Withdraw money
-✔ Change PIN
+- Change PIN
-✔ Check account balance
+- Check balance
-✔ Data stored in file (accounts.txt)
+- Save data in file
-✔ Menu-driven interface

----
+## How to run
+1. Compile
+g++ main.cpp -o atm

+2. Run
+./atm

-## Technologies Used
+## accounts.txt format

-- C++
-- File Handling (ifstream, ofstream)
-- Standard Template Library (vector)
-- conio.h (for hidden PIN input)

----
+AccountNumber PIN Name Balance

+Example:
+123456789 1234 Vikash 5000

-## Project Structure
+## Author
+Vikash Patel